ebzzry/ebzzry.github.io/src/emacs-hacks-2.md

 ## Keys

-When your key bindings are not organized, it's not easy to find what key did you bind to what.
+When your key bindings are not organized, it’s not easy to find what key did you bind to what.
 Fortunately, you have `bind-key`, which comes as part of `use-package`.